Midnight Resistance: Ports

-Mega Drive/Genesis

 The Mega Drive port in Japan was published by Data East on April 29, 1991.
 Its Genesis counterpart in North America was published by Sega the same year.
 The Mega Drive/Genesis version was developed by Data East with the companies ISCO and Opera House.
 On October 27, 2022, it was included on the lineup of games for the Sega Genesis Mini 2.

-Although the graphics and stage designs are similar to the arcade version, the controls were changed to accommodate for the lack of a rotatable joystick.
-Four control configurations are available.
-The default controls allows the player to aim at the direction he is moving and keep his aim steady by holding down the B button.
-The other configurations are closer to the arcade version's controls, allowing the player to rotate the character's aim clockwise, counter-clockwise, or alternate between the two.
-The player fires his weapon in automatically, which can be toggled on and off with the A button.
-Unlike the arcade version, the home version is single-player only.

-Home computers

-In 1989, Ocean Software published in Europe computer ports for the Commodore 64, ZX Spectrum, Amstrad CPC, Amiga, and the Atari ST, all of which were developed by Special FX.
-Just like Arcade version, the Amiga game is playable by two players.
+Ocean Software published in Europe computer ports for the Commodore 64, ZX Spectrum, Amstrad CPC, Amiga, and the Atari ST, all of which were developed by Special FX.

-The Spectrum version has a completely redesigned, chunky, cartoony style to it.
-It had push screen scrolling and very few on-screen colours due to hardware limitations, but it is considered by many to be one of the stand out technical achievements for the hardware.
-It was ported to the Amstrad CPC in a stripped-down version as was common for the era, due to the two computers sharing the same processor.
-It is missing the music and colour of the 128 Spectrum version and has less buyable weapons at the end of each stage.

 Reception

 In Japan, Game Machine listed Midnight Resistance on their December 15, 1989 issue as being the fifth most-successful table arcade unit of the month.

-MegaTech magazine praised the weapons and action in the Mega Drive/Genesis port, but criticized the lack of two-player mode and said that the game was too easy.

 The ZX Spectrum port was awarded a score of 90% in Sinclair User and 93% in CRASH magazine.
 It was also included in their 100 best Spectrum games ever made, reaching number 10.
 The Spectrum version was also voted number 11 in the Your Sinclair Readers' Top 100 Games of All Time.

-The Commodore 64 port received a score of 90% from Zzap!64 magazine.
-It was also included in their top 100 C64 games ever made.